hmx1123/Efficient-Visual-Attention-Based-Lightweight-3D-Hand-Reconstruction./README.md

 ## Acknowledgement

 The pytorch implementation of MANO is based on [manopth](https://github.com/hassony2/manopth).
 The GCN network is based on [hand-graph-cnn](https://github.com/3d-hand-shape/hand-graph-cnn).
-The heatmap generation and inference is based on [DarkPose](https://github.com/ilovepose/DarkPose).
 We thank the authors for their great job!

-# Efficient-Visual-Attention-Based-Lightweight-3D-Hand-Reconstruction.